etlbox/etlbox.website/doks_v1.8/content/docs/transformations/column.md

 ---
 title: "Column Transformation"
-description: "ColumnTransformation is a transformation that renames, reorders, or removes columns.
-Column mappings can be provided manually or through attributes like RenameColumn, ReorderColumn, and RemoveColumn."
+description: "ColumnTransformation is a transformation that renames, reorders, removes, or adds columns.
+Column mappings can be provided manually or through attributes like RenameColumn, ReorderColumn, RemoveColumn, and AddColumn."
-lead: "The ColumnTransformation allows you to rename, reorder, and remove column or property names from your ingoing data.
-You can provide mappings for renaming and reordering, or flag columns for removal."
+lead: "The ColumnTransformation allows you to rename, reorder, remove, and add columns or properties on your ingoing data.
+You can provide mappings, attributes, or functions for each change."
 draft: false
 images: []
 menu: